george-toka/OOP-Projects/README.md

 # OOP-Projects
-OOP using C++ by implementing minigames
+OOP using C++ by implementing "minigames"